Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

 **Assign `FHIR SMART User` Role:**

-- Make sure your test user has the role `FHIR SMART User` assigned to your FHIR Service or Azure API for FHIR deployed as part of this sample.
+- Make sure your test user has the role `FHIR SMART User` assigned to your FHIR Server deployed as part of this sample.
-- This role is necessary for enabling the SMART scope logic with your access token scopes in the FHIR Service or Azure API for FHIR.
+- This role is necessary for enabling the SMART scope logic with your access token scopes in the FHIR Server.

 ## 6. Use Postman to access FHIR resource via SMART on FHIR sample